49 Years Ago: Glen Campbell’s “Rhinestone Cowboy” Hits #1

-It became his very first number one single after thirteen Top 40 hits.
-Campbell first heard Larry Weiss’ rendition of the song on the radio during a tour of Australia, and decided to learn it.
+It became his very first number-one single after thirteen Top 40 hits.
+During a tour of Australia, Campbell first heard Larry Weiss’ rendition of the song on the radio and decided to learn it.
 After returning to the United States, Campbell went to Capitol Records, where he was approached about “a great new song” called “Rhinestone Cowboy.”

 The rest was history.